ROCm/rocm-install-on-linux/docs/reference/user-kernel-space-compat-matrix.rst

 User and AMD GPU Driver (amdgpu) support matrix
 *****************************************************************************************

-The :doc:`AMD GPU Driver (amdgpu) <amdgpu-docs:index>` is distributed separately from the ROCm software stack and is stored under in its own location ``/amdgpu/`` in the package repository at `repo.radeon.com <https://repo.radeon.com/amdgpu/>`_.
+The `AMD GPU Driver (amdgpu) <https://instinct.docs.amd.com/projects/amdgpu-docs/en/docs-30.30.0/>`__ is distributed separately from the ROCm software stack and is stored under in its own location ``/amdgpu/`` in the package repository at `repo.radeon.com <https://repo.radeon.com/amdgpu/>`_.
 Starting from ROCm 6.4.0, forward and backward compatibility between the AMD GPU Driver (amdgpu) and its user space software is provided up to a year apart (assuming hardware support is available in both).
 For earlier ROCm releases, the compatibility is provided for +/- 2 releases.
 This table shows the compatibility combinations that are currently supported.

 .. note ::